 A student will be assessed at the end of each semester either by a theory paper or a practical examination or both, depending on the course.
-The minimum duration of end semester theory examination based on credit value is as follows.
+The duration of end semester theory examination based on credit value is as follows.

-- One credit one hour
+One credit - one hour to one and a half hour

-- Two credits two hours
+Two credits - two hours

-- Three credits two and a half hours
+Three credits - two and a half hours to three hours

-- More than three credits
+More than three credits

 three hours or two papers of two hours each

 The duration of each end semester practical examination will be notified by the respective department at the beginning of the semester.

-Assessment of field work is given in the guideline for field practical placement.
+Assessment of health promotion field practical component is given in the 'Guideline for field practical placement'